GuenardXavier/boost-con-2011/README.rst

 Contents and Objectives
 -----------------------

-Embedded Domain Specific Languages are actually rising as a design of choice to handle small to middle sized problem in a declarative and efficient way.
+Embedded Domain Specific Languages (EDSL) are actually rising as a design of choice to handle small to middle sized problem in a declarative and efficient way.
 Among others, C++ is actually a pretty interesting choice as a host language for such development.
 Idioms like Expression Templates have been demonstrated to be the technique of choice for such situation.
 However, they always look like some dark arcane secrets and scare potential developers